MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/emojis.md

 title: Emojis
 ---

-Note, this works in Github-flavored Markdown, but might not work in certain markdown viewers unless you use a plugin.
+Note, this works in GitHub-flavored Markdown, but might not work in certain markdown viewers unless you use a plugin.

 ```markdown
 :sparkles: